egraphs-good/egglog/semantics.md

 ## Executing Actions

-Given a substitution `S`, an action adds new terms and tuples to the database.
+Given a substitution `S`, an action evaluates to $(T', D')$, a set of new terms and a set of new tuples to add to the database.

+terms and tuples to the database.
 Let `evaluated(B, S, A)` denote that action `A` evaluates with substitution `S` to a new database `B`.